Viktor Korchnoi: Declining health

+Till the very end, Korchnoi remained a fierce competitor.
 In late December 2012, it was reported that Korchnoi was recovering from a stroke and was unlikely to play competitive chess again.
-He was scheduled to play in the 37th Zurich Christmas Open tournament in December 2013, but withdrew due to health reasons.
+He was scheduled to play in the 37th Zurich Christmas Open tournament in December 2013, but he withdrew for health reasons.
 However, in 2014, he returned to the board to play a two-game match against GM Wolfgang Uhlmann (1935–2020), winning both games; the combined age of the two players was 162 years, which is almost certainly a record for a standard play match between Grandmasters.
-In 2015 the two played a four-game rapid play match (25 minutes per player for all moves, plus 30 seconds extra per move), which was drawn 2–2.
-Korchnoi's final match against another Grandmaster was a similar four-game rapid play match in November 2015, against GM Mark Taimanov (1926–2016) – the first time since 1980 that Korchnoi had played in an official or friendly match against an opponent older than himself.
+In 2015, the two played a four-game rapid match (25 minutes per player for all moves, plus 30 seconds extra per move), which was drawn 2–2.
+Korchnoi's final match against another Grandmaster was a similar four-game rapid match in November 2015, against GM Mark Taimanov (1926–2016) – the first time since 1980 that Korchnoi had played in an official or friendly match against an opponent older than himself.
 The combined ages of the players was 174.
 Korchnoi won the match 2–1 with one draw.